ini-python-course/ss15/COURSE.md

 ## Grading

 Many of you will need an individual grading in the end for your studies.
-For this grading your project will be considered with respect to the following factors:
+For this grading, your project will be considered with respect to the following factors:

 * **Correctness -** Code works / doesn't work
 * **Documentation -** Helpfull / not or badly documented